M-Hawk/API-Web-Server/README.md

 1. A Project management software is to be implemented to ensure good management of tasks and required outcomes.
 In order to achieve good time management an Agile methodology is to be utilised.

-2. Creation of an ERD to indentify database requirements and expected relationships between entities: Users, Ascents, Routes/Problems and Locations.
+2. Creation of an ERD to indentify database requirements and expected relationships between entities: Users, Ascents, Routes/Problems and Areas.

 3. A Database management system is required to manage all the expected data for the users.
 The total user base at this stage is not expected to rise above a single server requirement.
 The users will interact in a relational manner with other entities of the database, therefore a Relational DBMS should be utilised.